gradle/gradle/design-docs/ide-integration.md

 might be confusing to users.
 - Is there any feature parity between the file-based and directory-based project formats?
 - There's no overarching, publicly-available documentation or specification on directory-based project files.
 It might be worth to contact JetBrains for a good resource.

+# More candidates

+Some more features to mix into the above plan:

+- `IdeaSingleEntryLibraryDependency` should expose multiple source or javadoc artifacts.
+- Honour same environment variables as command-line `gradle` invocation.
+- Richer events during execution:
+    - Custom events
+- Richer build results:
+    - Test results
+    - Custom results
+    - Compilation and other verification failures
+    - Task failures
+    - Build configuration failures
+- Expose unresolved dependencies.
+- Expose dependency graph.
+- Expose component graph.
+- Provide some way to search repositories, to offer content assistance with dependency notations.
+- Don't configure the projects when `GradleBuild` model is requested.
+- Configure projects as required when using configure-on-demand.
+- Don't configure tasks when they are not requested.
+- Deal with non-standard wrapper meta-data location.
+- More accurate content assistance.
+- User provides input to build execution.
+- User edits dependencies via some UI.
+- User upgrades Gradle version via some UI.
+- User creates a new build via some UI.
+- Provide some way to define additional JVM args and system properties (possibly via command-line args)
+- Provide some way to locate Gradle builds, eg to allow the user to select which build to import.